Noloco Tables

 Press Save

-Add fields to your collection:
+Add fields to your table:

 It's time to start thinking about what a project is.
 It's probably got a Name, it might have a Description.
 When we work on a project it's for a specific client, so we'll have to store what Company it's belonging to.
 We might want to specify the project Owner, that's the person on our team who looks after the project.
 And then we might have a Start Date and a Due Date and a cost field.